soroushchehresa/Rial/README.md

 </p>

 A MacBook touch bar application to get American-dollar, euro, gold and coin rates into [Rial](https://en.wikipedia.org/wiki/Iranian_rial).

-This project implemented by [Electron](https://github.com/electron/electron) and use [tgju.org](http://www.tgju.org) website API to get the latest rates.
+This project implemented in the [Persian language](https://en.wikipedia.org/wiki/Persian_language) by [Electron](https://github.com/electron/electron) and use [tgju.org](http://www.tgju.org) website API to get the latest rates.

 ### Download and Install: